EnderTurret/TailsLegacy/docs/creating_parts.md

 ## Subtypes

 Subtypes can be thought of as variants of a part.
+They tend to customize the structure of the part, such as making certain pieces (in)visible.
 Every part has at least one subtype, and (hopefully) vice versa.

 ### File format